DoctorKhan/The-Social-Game-Book/src/10_part/010_opening_clue_grackles.md

 Every evening, thousands of grackles pour from the downtown trees, a living river in the air.
 They merge and split in perfect formations, individual birds switching allegiances with a fluid grace that would make a choreographer weep.
 No leaders, no meetings, no conflict.
 Just a seamless, intelligent whole.

 And then there was us.
-Down below, on the grid of streets, the humans were a mess.
+Down below, on the grid of streets, the humans.
 Armed with brains that could design rockets and write symphonies, we struggled to agree on basic facts, let alone solve the problems that threatened our future.
 We were the most intelligent species on Earth, and we were coming apart at the seams.

 This paradox became the starting point for my investigation.